 Be Mindful of How Much Trash You Produce

-Minimizing waste is one of the primary van life essentials.
+Minimizing waste is one of the primary van life sustainability essentials.
 In most cities and larger towns, trash and recycling get picked up by the city once or twice a week.
-Between that time, we fill our trash bins with garbage, food, packaging, etc. and then it magically disappears.
+Between that time, we fill our trash bins with garbage, food, packaging, etc., and then it magically disappears.
 While this is convenient, we might not realize how much trash we’re creating.
 And if we don’t know, then how can we start reducing it?

 - Buy fewer packaged items (groceries and produce, for example)